diem/website/docs/life-of-a-transaction.md

 **12** &mdash; If the block's execution result is agreed upon and signed by a set of validators that have the super-majority of votes, validator V~1~'s execution component reads the result of the block execution from the speculative execution cache and commits all the transactions in the block to persistent storage.
 (Consensus → Execution [CO.4](#consensus-execution-co4), [EX.3](#consensus-execution-ex3)), (Execution → Storage [EX.4](#execution-storage-ex4), [ST.3](#execution-storage-st3))

-**13** &mdash; Alice's account will now have 100 Libra, and its sequence number will be 6.
+**13** &mdash; Alice's account will now have 100 LBR, and its sequence number will be 6.
 If T~5~ is replayed by Bob, it will be rejected as the sequence number of Alice's account (6) is greater than the sequence number of the replayed transaction (5).

 ## Validator Component Interactions